Lewis Hamilton wins Chinese Grand Prix

 - Lewis Hamilton of Mercedes wins Chinese Grand Prix

-- Ferrari's Sebastian Vettel takes second
+- Ferrari's Sebastian Vettel takes second after pitting early

 (CNN)Lewis Hamilton comfortably held off the challenge of Sebastian Vettel to claim victory at the Chinese Grand Prix Sunday.